Do you know how many times I’ve emptied the command center with hopes of fixing what wasn’t working?

 Where to Set Up Your Command Center

-Command Center Resources
+Command Center Must-Haves

 Let’s talk about what should go in a command center.
 The systems you implement will depend on your household’s needs.
 Even so, there are a handful of organizers and tools that I believe are necessities in any command center.
-They are listed below with source links (where possible) to products and affiliates I trust.

 - A mail sorter or memo board for incoming paper items such as tickets, invitations, receipts, etc.

 - Filing system

 - Hooks for personal belongings such as purses, keys and bags.